computer-lab/computerlab.io/source/_posts/inspiring-consultancies.md

 __"Innovate like a startup.
 Even if you aren't one."__

-Citrusbyte made me realize that the culture of a consultancy doesn't have to perfectly match the culture of its clients.
+Citrusbyte helped me realize that the culture of a consultancy doesn't have to perfectly match the culture of its clients.
 Sometimes, enterprises will look for consultants that can work seamlessly with their teams, often on-site.
-Other times, enterprises will look to consultants to accomplish tasks that are ill-suited for their own teams.
-You can build a great business using either model, but there are often advantages to building your own culture, and owning your own process, and just focusing on the deliverables that your clients care about.
+Other times, enterprises will hire consultants to accomplish tasks that are ill-suited for their own teams.
+It's possible to build a great business using either model, but there are often advantages to building your own culture, owning your own process, and just focusing on the deliverables that your clients care about.

-Citrusbyte also has a very good idea of the clients they'd like to work with, and they do it at large scale. key metrics they use to understand their business, and how to approach planning strategically and pragmatically. (more about accounting, etc?)
+Focusing on outcomes also makes the sales process more repeatable: you're selling an outcome, not trying to be a matchmaker.
+Repeatable sales and hiring processes allow a business like Citrusbyte to forcast and plan effectively.

 ### Dockyard